-This guidance document is intended to assist Certified Organizations and certification bodies in interpreting and implementing new and existing provisions in the SFI 2022 Standards and Rules.
+This guidance document is intended to assist SFI Certified Organizations and certification bodies in interpreting and implementing new and existing provisions in the SFI 2022 Standards and Rules.

 This document provides additional information that may help Certified Organizations make management decisions to meet SFI 2022 Standards and Rules requirements.
-SFI Inc. routinely researches ways to improve the functionality of its work, thus this document may be updated over time.
-This guidance document is informative in nature and the information contained below should not be taken as normative.
+SFI Inc. routinely researches ways to improve the functionality of the SFI program; thus this document may be updated over time.